How To Cope With Depression And Get Help

 Isolation and loneliness are common signs of depression for many.
 While it may be difficult at first, staying in touch with others can be vital to your mental health given the proven connection between social support and emotional well-being.
 If you need to, start out small with a quick outing, such as going to a movie with a family member or meeting a friend for a cup of coffee.
 Even a phone conversation can be a good way to connect.

 Your support system can be an important source of care, motivation, and enjoyment.
 Your friends, family members, a mental health professional, and even colleagues can listen to you, provide encouragement, and help you with more tangible challenges, such as keeping up with everyday tasks.
-If you’d like to add to your support system, consider joining a support group, where you can connect with people who are living with similar challenges.
+If you’d like to add to your support system, consider joining one or more support groups, where you can connect with people who are living with similar challenges.

 Practice self-care